otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-04.1-observability-api-gateway/README.md

 export default logger;
 ```

 > In production, emit raw JSON.
 In development, pipe through `pino-pretty` for readable output.
+The conditional spread only applies the `transport` config outside of production.

 ---